njohnst/melted-rtc/README.md

 ## Motivation

-Note: If you are building a p2p application, this repository isn't intended for you.

 For client-server model networking, the NAT traversal features (ICE) of WebRTC are unnecessary (read: port forwarding!).
 In my quest to build a networked game, I struggled to find information on how to make WebRTC work in this capacity.

 Upon reading the [ICE RFC](https://tools.ietf.org/html/rfc5245), specifically the section about 'peer-reflexive candidates', I found a solution that would allow me to avoid STUN/TURN altogether.